March 3, 2025

 Finding the right video editing software is the first step.
 Think about what you plan to do with your video content.

-If you're going to make long-form videos, you'll need lots of professional editing features, like a voiceover generator or video frame rate converter.
-If you want to edit on the go, you might need something available on a smartphone.
+If you're creating long-form YouTube content, you'll need professional editing features like a voiceover generator or video frame rate converter.
+If you prefer editing on the go, consider mobile-friendly apps like iMovie, Adobe Premiere Rush, or Kinemaster.

 Whatever it is, start by selecting the right video editing software for your needs.
 We've listed five great options towards the end of this article, but Descript's YouTube video editor is obviously our favorite.
 It has everything you need to create video content your audience will love.